pypa/pip/docs/html/reference/build-system/index.md

 ```

 The `setup_requires` argument in `setup.py` is used to specify build-time
 dependencies for a package.
-This has been superceded by the
+This has been superseded by the
 `build-system.requires` key in `pyproject.toml` files (per {pep}`518`).
 However, there are situations where you might encounter a package that uses
 `setup_requires` (eg: the package has not been updated to use the newer